 Roofs will also be drilled into to secure mounting panels so it is important to ensure that its structural integrity won’t be compromised by it.

 In conclusion, there are very few roofs that can’t be fitted with our solar panels, but it requires a knowledgeable, experienced company like Harrisons Energy to put in place solutions to rectify the site’s imperfections.
-Call us on 0800 00 33 54 or via our form to organise a free on-site assessment.
+Call us on 0800 00 33 54 or via our form to organise a free on-site consultation and quote.